 We had breakfast at 5 a.m. and walked back to the Sacha staging post on the Napo and took a launch across to the other side, to an area of Yasuni National Park called “Nuevo Provencia”.
 Gabriel reckoned it could be good for both the tamarins and woolly monkeys, and thought both species had been seen there before.
 The guides know much less about the south side of the river though: this was Gabriel’s first visit, and I don’t think Jaime had been more than once or twice either.
 We walked for 3 hours and Gabriel thought he head the Tamarins several times, but we couldn’t get a look at them.
 We did however see several groups of Red Titis.

 When we got back to the boat at 10 a.m. two massive canoes had arrived from Coca carrying about 80 tourists.
 We left, and headed for another part of Yasuni National Park half an hour down river.
 Gabriel had never been here either and neither it seems had Jaime.
 We walked for 90 minutes along a steadily deteriorating trail – I slipped down a couple of steep muddy slopes – and then lost the path altogether, so we had to retrace our steps.
 We had heard a couple of groups of monkeys on the way but couldn’t get onto them.
-On the way back I got the briefest of glimpses of my first Equatorial Saki Monkey, flying across my binocular field of view.
+On the way back I got the briefest of glimpses of a Napo (Monk) Saki Monkey (flying across my binocular field of view – not tickable).
 I heard several others.

 After lunch and a siesta we took a smaller motorised canoe up a side river into the Provencia section of Yasuni National Park.
 It was a beautiful creek but we couldn’t turn the engine off for more than one minute at a time which detracted from the peace.
 We spotted one group of Red Titi Monkeys but no sakis or tamarins.
 We got back to the lodge by 5.30 p.m after 12 unproductive hours.